prebid/prebid.github.io/dev-docs/bidders/axonix.md

 ### Prebid Server Note

-The Axonix Bidding adapter requires setup before beginning.
+The Emodo Bidding adapter requires setup before beginning.
 Please contact us at <support.axonix@emodoinc.com>.
+Please note that Emodo <www.emodo-inc.com> is the new name for Axonix

 ### Bid Params